 — Across SMAs, returns have been consistent since strategy inception

-We purchase short-duration, high-quality municipal bonds with short calls and coupons ranging from 3.5% to 5.25% at prices close to the call price, resulting in tax-free yields-to-maturity of 3.0% to 4.25% and net tax-free returns ranging from 2.5% to 3.0% with average duration of less than one year.
+We purchase short-duration, high-quality municipal bonds with short calls and coupons ranging from 2.0% to 5.0% at prices close to the call price, resulting in tax-free yields-to-maturity of 3.0% to 4.25% and net tax-free returns ranging from 2.0% to 3.0% with average duration of one year or less.

 We purchase bonds primarily on the bid side of the secondary municipal bond market, allowing us to achieve the best pricing for our clients.

 The total universe of bonds available in the market is limited with the estimated size of this market between $4.5 to $6 billion, making it too small for larger funds.

 We screen through this universe to identify bonds with a low likelihood of call and attractive potential for returns.